carloswbarros/4ChanDownloader/README.md

 # Features
 - Download threads (all files and page)
 - Download boards
-- Check for changes on the threads and boards
+- Watch for changes on the threads and boards
 - Ability to save the URL's when the application is closed
-- Proxy support (coming soon)
+- Proxy support
 - Easy to customize and use

 # Releases